Five Little Birds taking us through a day with Osmo at home

 Addressing Osmo as a solution to the current challenging environment.

-The best thing about Osmo in these uncertain times is how much fun the apps make learning for kids.
+The best thing about Osmo in these uncertain times is how much the apps make kid’s learning fun.
 They are engaged from the start to the finish and can learn in a relaxed setting so they are more likely to retain any new knowledge.

 Osmo also provides kids with opportunities to revisit levels and fully master a skill before they move on.
 They are not under lots of pressure to move quickly.
 During these uncertain times, that’s very comforting for kids.